Toxoplasma gondii: Growth in tissue culture

 The parasite can be easily grown in monolayers of mammalian cells maintained in vitro in tissue culture.
 It readily invades and multiplies in a wide variety of fibroblast and monocyte cell lines.
-In infected cultures, the parasite rapidly multiplies and thousands of tachyzoites break out of infected cells and enter adjacent cells, destroying the monolayer in due course.
+In infected cultures, the parasite rapidly multiplies and hundreds of tachyzoites break out of infected cells and enter adjacent cells, destroying the monolayer in due course.
 New monolayers can then be infected using a drop of this infected culture fluid and the parasite indefinitely maintained without the need of animals.

 T. gondii tissue cyst in a mouse brain.
 Individual bradyzoites can be seen within.

 Formation of tissue cysts

 Following the initial period of infection characterized by tachyzoite proliferation throughout the body, pressure from the host's immune system causes T. gondii tachyzoites to convert into bradyzoites, the semi-dormant, slowly dividing cellular stage of the parasite.
 Inside host cells, clusters of these bradyzoites are known as tissue cysts.
 The cyst wall is formed by the parasitophorous vacuole membrane.
 Although bradyzoite-containing tissue cysts can form in virtually any organ, tissue cysts predominantly form and persist in the brain, the eyes, and striated muscle (including the heart).
 However, specific tissue tropisms can vary between intermediate host species; in pigs, the majority of tissue cysts are found in muscle tissue, whereas in mice, the majority of cysts are found in the brain.

 Cysts usually range in size between five and 50 μm in diameter, (with 50 μm being about two-thirds the width of the average human hair).

 Consumption of tissue cysts in meat is one of the primary means of T. gondii infection, both for humans and for meat-eating, warm-blooded animals.
 Humans consume tissue cysts when eating raw or undercooked meat (particularly pork and lamb).
 Tissue cyst consumption is also the primary means by which cats are infected.

-An exhibit at the San Diego Natural History Museum states urban runoff with cat feces transports Toxoplasma gondii into the ocean, which can kill sea otters.
+An exhibit at the San Diego Natural History Museum states urban runoff with cat feces transports Toxoplasma gondii into the ocean, where it can kill sea otters.